powerline/powerline/docs/source/usage/wm-widgets.rst

 Awesome widget
 ==============

-.. note:: Powerline currently only supports awesome 3.5.
+.. note:: Powerline currently only supports awesome 3.5 and 4+.

 .. note:: The Powerline widget will spawn a shell script that runs in the background and updates the statusline with ``awesome-client``.